-At the present moment, most of us are worried about the extinction of the tigers and vultures, but with the way development has led to an adverse effect on the environment, it has become evident that even our survival in the future has become questionable.
-But, it is quite possible that if we try and change, we can put an end to the problem of global warming and rising sea levels.
-And since it is a question of need and want, it becomes very important that we change and start to respect and preserve our ecology and environment.
+At the present moment, most of us are worried about the extinction of the tigers and vultures, but with the development has led to an adverse effect on the environment, it has become evident that even our survival in the future has become questionable.
+But, whether human innovations can save the earth from an anticipated disaster remains controversial.
+Since there are more political and social factors playing roles in this, the result of such efforts is unpredictable.
+However, in line with the Paris climate accord, many countries across the world are working hard to cut greenhouse gases.
+We should all ensure that it is quite possible that if we try and change, we can put an end to the problem of global warming and rising sea levels.
+And since it is a question of need and wants, it becomes very important that we change and start to respect and preserve our ecology and environment.